 - If you live in the unincorporated Sacramento County, you can schedule one free appointment per year for the free pickup of acceptable bulky items.
 Visit the County's Bulky Waste Collection Service page for more information.

 - The Cash for Trash Disposal Rebate Program encourages cleanup efforts in Property Business Improvement District (PBID) commercial areas.
 Under the program, the SWA will reimburse registered PBIDs with disposal costs associated with the collection of illegally dumped materials within the City of Sacramento and the unincorporated areas of the County of Sacramento.
-Follow this link to learn more about the program: Cash for Trash Disposal Rebate Program.
+Follow this link to learn more about the program: PBID Cash for Trash Rebate Program.

 - The County Neighborhood Clean-up Program offers dump fee rebates for non-profit cleanup efforts.
 Send us an email for more information.